mmistretta/RHSummit2018Camel3ScaleLab/01-create-camel-route/README.md

 ```

 ## Write Your Camel Route
-1. Before writing your own route you will need to create a new package for it.
+1. Before writing your own route, you will need to create a new package for it.
 Create the package/folder `my.project.route`.
 2. Then create a class for your route.
 You can name it whatever you would like such as `MyRoute`.
 3. Make this class extend the `RouteBuilder` class from Camel.
 4. Also add the Spring `@Component` annotation to the class itself.